rogoson/Deep-RL-Improved/Plan of action.md

 ## 1. Noise – Effect on SLR

 - Vary seeds for **200k timesteps** and provide commentary using graphs.
-Compare Training Rewards with validation rewards for each base seed used = 20 graphs.
-Long, but doable.
+Compare Training Rewards with validation rewards for each base seed used.
+No Std, just means.
+Decorrelating data - higher noise = higher decorrelation = harder generalizability

 ## 2. Varied Base Seeds on Rewards